Electricians test, install, maintain and repair electrical systems and equipment.

 Pay for electricians varies depending on skills, experience and the type of work they do.

-- Apprentice electricians may start on the minimum training wage.
+- Apprentice electricians may start on the minimum training wage or minimum wage.

 - After completing an apprenticeship, electricians usually earn $24 to $33 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information